Spectrum of equivariant cohomology as a fixed point scheme: Generalities

-\begin{theorem} Every element of $\Ss$ is regular in $\he$.
-Moreover, every regular orbit of adjoint action of $\Hs$ on $\he$ meets $\Ss$. \end{theorem} \begin{proof} For the first part, we proceed as in the proof of Lemma \ref{etreg}.
-Assuming that for some $x\in C_{\he}(f_l)$ the element $x+e$ is not regular, we get that $\Ad_{H^t}(x)/t^2+e$ is not regular for any $t$ and from continuity ($t\to \infty$) we get that $e$ is not regular.
+\begin{proof} For the first part, we proceed as in the proof of Lemma~\ref{etreg}.
+Assuming that for some $x\in C_{\he}(f_l)$ the element $x+e$ is not regular, we get that $\Ad_{H^t}(x)/t^2+e$ is not regular for any $t$, and from continuity ($t\to \infty$) we get that $e$ is not regular.

 Now assume that some $y\in \he$ is regular.
-It lies in a Borel subalgebra and by \cite[16.4]{HumphAlg} all Borel subalgebras are conjugate, hence we can assume $y\in \bb$.
+It lies in a Borel subalgebra, and by \cite[Section~16.4]{HumphAlg} all Borel subalgebras are conjugate; hence we can assume $y\in \bb$.
 As $\Bs$ contains a maximal torus of $\Hs$, we have that $y$ is regular in $\bb$ as well.
-Therefore by Lemma \ref{etkost} it is conjugate to an element of the form $e + v$ for $v\in\ttt$.
+Therefore, by Lemma~\ref{etkost} it is conjugate to an element of the form $e + v$ for $v\in\ttt$.
 It is then conjugate to $\chi(v) \in \Ss$. \end{proof}